Blackboard

-A blackboard (also known as a chalkboard) is a reusable writing surface on which text or drawings are made with sticks of calcium sulphate or calcium carbonate, known, when used for this purpose, as chalk.
+A blackboard or a chalkboard is a reusable writing surface on which text or drawings are made with sticks of calcium sulphate or calcium carbonate, better known as chalk.

 Blackboards were originally made of smooth, thin sheets of black or dark grey slate stone.

 Design

 A blackboard can simply be a board painted with a dark matte paint (usually black, occasionally dark green).
 Matte black plastic sign material (known as closed-cell PVC foamboard) is also used to create custom chalkboard art.
 Blackboards on an A-frame are used by restaurants and bars to advertise daily specials.
+Adhesive chalkboard surface is also available in stores as rolls of textured black plastic shelf covering, which is applied to the desired wall, door or other surface.